Skip to main content

 Create a user mapping from a CSV file

-Use PowerShell to generate a ShareGate Migrate user mapping file (.sgum) from a CSV document.
-You can use the user mapping file for your migrations in the application or in PowerShell.
+Use PowerShell to generate a ShareGate Migrate user mapping file (SGUM) from a CSV file.

-Note: The application will map your users automatically.
-Any users you do not add in your mapping file will be mapped by ShareGate Migrate.
+Note: The application automatically maps your users.
+ShareGate Migrate will map any users you do not add to your mapping file.

 Prerequisites

-• Access to your users' information, or your Active Directory.
+• Access to your users' information or your Active Directory/Microsoft Entra ID.

 Create your CSV

-You can create the CSV manually, or get a list of users from your Active Directory.
-You will need a final CSV file with two columns named SourceValue and DestinationValue.
+You can create the CSV manually or get a list of users from your Active Directory.
+You will need a final CSV file with two columns: SourceValue and DestinationValue.
 You can use email, username, display name, or full name.

 The file should look like this in Excel:

-Tip: We recommend using email addresses as they are usually unique and include the domain.
+Tip: We recommend using email addresses, which are usually unique and include the domain.

 Create your script

-Copy and paste the following script in the PowerShell application of your choice.
+Copy and paste the following script into the PowerShell application of your choice.

 Import-Module Sharegate